 The first step is to prepare the vegetables.

 Melt the butter in a large soup pot and toss in the diced onions.
-Cook for about a minute.
+This soup is great when made in a dutch oven too.

 You can learn more about sweating vegetables in my soup making tips post.